 Course partner Fayyaz Baqir directs the Islamabad-based Akter Hameed Khan Resource Center.
 The AHK Center was established in 2000 to preserve the legacy of Akhter Hameed Khan, a social scientist recognised globally for his contributions to the theory and practice of participatory social development.
 The Center maintains a collection of field reports, unpublished documents, and video footage.
 It also sponsors academic programmes, research, public lectures, and publications on poverty alleviation.

 AIOU initiatives for staff welfare lauded

-favour or fear and based on merit only.
-The selection board is highly commended
+According to a press release issued here on Saturday, contrary to the past, these selections and appointments are made without any favour or fear and based on merit only.
+The selection board is highly commended for this.

-have created a genuine academic environment for achieving the goals of the university and will enhance quality of education in the country.
+These recent moves by the vice-chancellor have created a genuine academic environment for achieving the goals of the university and will enhance quality of education in the country.